nav-01/fetch_rewards_exc/README.md

 - Which brand has the most transactions among users who were created within the past 6 months?

 ## Data Quality Issues
-Data issues were identified during the data exploration phase.
-These issues are related to the following categories:
+Data issues were identified during the exploration phase, primarily falling into the following categories:
 - Validity
 - Completeness
 - Consistency